prajwal-b-p-barlaya/prajwal-b-p-barlaya/README.md

 - 👋 Hi, I’m @prajwal-b-p-barlaya .
 I am from Vittal a city in Bantwal Taluk , Dakshina Kannada , Mangalore .
-- 👀 I’m interested in Developing Websites .
-I am a Full Stack Developer.
-I develop websites using HTML5 , CSS3 , JAVASCRIPT .
+- 👀 I’m interested in Web Development and Java Programming.
 - 🌱 I’m currently studying about Java Programming, NodeJS, ReactJS, MongoDB and looking forward to learn Springboot.
 - 💞️ I’m looking to collaborate on Wed Dev Projects.
 - 📫 How to reach me 1rn20is108.prajwalbpb@gmail.com or prajwalbpbarlaya@gmail.com